dlokas159/Lokas-Daniel-Portfolio/engineering-files/Final-Project.md

 This will affect how the arm is programmed and how far it is allowed to move.

 - **1-6/7-2025**
   Worked on Task Analysis so that we can plan ahead for our project and make sure that we are on time with all of our goals.
 Also worked on printing a new model for the cup holder mechanism.

+- **1-9-2026**
+  Continued researching Arduino servo control and reviewed example code for controlling servo motors.
+Focused on understanding how servo angles are controlled and how movement timing can affect how smooth the arm moves.

+- **1-13-2026**
+  Spent time studying wiring diagrams for Arduino and servo motors.
+Looked at how power should be supplied to the servos and how the wiring can be organized so it does not interfere with the arm’s movement.

+- **1-15-2026**
+  Began drafting basic Arduino code to test servo movement.
+The goal was to confirm that the servo motors respond correctly to commands and can move to specific angles.

+- **1-21-2026**
+  Continued testing servo control and experimented with different delay values in the Arduino code to improve motion smoothness.

+- **1-23-2026**
+  Reviewed the mechanical designs Aaron created for the robotic arm components and discussed how the electronics would be mounted onto the arm structure.

+- **1-27-2026**
+  Researched common servo problems such as jitter, power limitations, and overheating.
+Looked into ways to make servo motion more stable.

+- **1-29-2026**
+  Continued organizing the Arduino code structure so the motion commands are easier to adjust during testing.

+- **2-3-2026**
+  Reviewed updates to the cup holder design and discussed how the electronics and PCB board will connect to the arm assembly.

+- **2-5-2026**
+  Continued refining Arduino code and testing servo movement logic.
+Focused on making the arm move slower and smoother for safety.

+- **2-10-2026**
+  Continued planning the electronics layout and considered how the control board will be mounted to the device.

+- **2-12-2026**
+  Reviewed system integration plans with Aaron to make sure the mechanical design and electronics layout will work together.

+- **2-18-2026**
+  Continued working with Arduino code for servo control and tested different motion patterns for delivering the cup.

+- **2-20-2026**
+  Reviewed project documentation and updated notes about servo choices, electronics layout, and mechanical design decisions.

+- **2-24-2026**
+  Continued researching ways to reduce sudden servo movements and improve smooth robotic arm motion.

+- **2-26-2026**
+  Reviewed overall progress with Aaron and discussed the remaining steps needed before final testing.

+- **3-3-2026**
+  Updated the project portfolio and documentation to reflect the most recent design progress and planning for the final presentation.

 ---